The Washington Star: 20th century

-Final years

 On February 2, 1978, Allbritton sold the Star to Time Inc. for $20 million.
-Their flagship magazine, Time, was the arch-rival to Newsweek, which was published by The Washington Post Company.
+Their flagship magazine, Time, was the arch-rival to Newsweek, which The Washington Post Company had owned since 1961.
 Time Inc.'s president, James R. Shepley, convinced Time's board of directors that owning a daily newspaper in the national capital would bring a unique sense of prestige and political access.
 The paper's labor unions agreed to work concessions that Shepley demanded.

 An effort to draw readers with localized special "zonal" metro news sections, however, did little to help circulation.
 The Star lacked the resources to produce the sort of ultra-local coverage zonal editions demanded and ended up running many of the same regional stories in all of its local sections.
 An economic downturn resulted in monthly losses of over $1 million.
 Overall, the Star lost some $85 million following the acquisition before Time's board decided to give up.
 On August 7, 1981, after 128 years, The Washington Star ceased publication.
 In the bankruptcy sale, the Post purchased the land and buildings owned by the Star, including its printing presses.

 Many of the people who worked for the Star went to work for the newly formed Washington Times, which began operations in May 1982, almost a year after the Star went out of business.

-Writers who worked at the Star in its last days included Nick Adde, Stephen Aug, Michael Isikoff, Howard Kurtz, Fred Hiatt, Sheilah Kast, Jane Mayer, Chris Hanson, Jeremiah O'Leary, Chuck Conconi, Crispin Sartwell, Maureen Dowd, novelist Randy Sue Coburn, Michael DeMond Davis, Lance Gay, Jules Witcover, Jack Germond, Judy Bachrach, Lyle Denniston, Fred Barnes, Gloria Borger, Kate Sylvester, and Mary McGrory.
+Writers who worked at the Star in its last days included Michael Isikoff, Howard Kurtz, Fred Hiatt, Jane Mayer, Chris Hanson, Jeremiah O'Leary, Chuck Conconi, Crispin Sartwell, Maureen Dowd, novelist Randy Sue Coburn, Michael DeMond Davis, Lance Gay, Jules Witcover, Jack Germond, Judy Bachrach, Lyle Denniston, Fred Barnes, Gloria Borger, Kate Sylvester, and Mary McGrory.
 The paper's staff also included editorial cartoonist Pat Oliphant from 1976 to 1981.